 The Pian del Lupo is crested with 62 kilometres out.
 The first 16 kilometres are downhill, the rest goes up.
 At first with fairly shallow gradients as the Nivolet tracks on the lower slopes along the edge of the Orco river.
 This section is non-classified, but it is far from flat either.
 Shortly after the riders move through Noasca (start of the official climb) a section at 10% appears and 4 kilometres up the mountain the ramp kicks up to 14%.
 This is just before a series of switchbacks hoists the riders away from the valley floor up the side of the mountain.
 The route climbs 3 kilometres at 8.7% before it flattens out for approximately 8 kilometres.
 The route moves through mountain village Ceresole Reale and heads to the grande finale.
-The last 6 kilometres of the final climb rise at 8.9%.
+The last 5 kilometres of the final climb rise at 9.2%.

-For those who have enough juice for a sprint at the top.
-The 100 metres run-in to the line slope at 3.7%.
+For those who have enough juice for a sprint at the top: the 100 metres run-in to the line slope at 3.7%.

-Giro d’Italia 2019 stage 13: Route maps, height profiles, and more
+Giro d’Italia 2019 stage 13: routes, profiles, more

 Click on the images to zoom